anderslanglands/optix-rs/README.md

 means imposing constrictive design decisions on the user, which may or may not be acceptable for their use case.

-## What this crate is:
 Instead, what this crate provides is a thin, ergonomic wrapper around the C API and leaves it up to the user to build their preferred ownership abstractions around it.
 This means that:
-- Related functionality is grouped onto struct methods, e.g. ProgramGroup, Pipeline etc.
+- Related functionality is grouped onto struct methods, e.g. `ProgramGroup`, `Pipeline` etc.
 - Configuration is simplified by the addition of builders for complex config objects, or by providing higher-level functions for common functionality
 - Rather than mutable out pointers, all functions return `Result<T, optix::Error>`, where `optix::Error` implements `std::error::Error` - Device memory management is eased with utility types such as `TypedBuffer` and `DeviceVariable`, and functions that expect references to device memory are generic over the storage type.
 - All functions that allocate are generic over a `cu::DeviceAllocRef`, which allows the user to provide their own allocators.
 The design for this is very similar to wg-allocator.
 The default allocator simply calls through to `cuMemAlloc` and the underlying cuda crate also provides a simple bump allocator as an example, that is also used by the example programs.